artsmia/collection-tools/readme.md

 machine: `git clone --depth=1 https://github.com/artsmia/collection.git`.
 Set the environment variable `MIA_COLLECTION` to point at that directory.

+(If you have access to our secret internal private collection repo, cloned to `<the same path>-private`, this will search that too.
+Though searching those is `object id` only because those objects are deemed unfit for public consumption they aren't indexed by the sphinx server.)

 # `mia`

 matches an object id if the given term is numeric and there's a matching object